 Chapter-by-Chapter Review

-Bridges introduces the crucial distinction between change (external) and transition (internal), setting the foundation for understanding personal transformation.
-He explores how our resistance to change often stems from misunderstanding the transition process itself, offering insights into why some changes feel more challenging than others.
+Bridges introduces the crucial distinction between change (external) and internal adjustment, laying the groundwork for understanding personal transformation.
+He explores why people often resist change, highlighting how discomfort arises not from change itself, but from misunderstanding the psychological process.

-Bridges applies his framework specifically to career transitions and professional development, exploring how organizational changes impact personal transitions and vice versa.
-He provides strategies for maintaining productivity and engagement during workplace transitions.
+Bridges applies his framework to career and professional life, examining how organizational changes intersect with personal growth.
+He offers practical strategies for maintaining engagement, productivity, and morale, emphasizing that successfully navigating workplace change requires both internal adjustment and external action.

 Key Strengths